Z4rkos/league_api_testing/README.md

 # League API Testing

-A test project for consuming APIs with sveltekit.
+A test project for consuming APIs (the League of Legends API in this case) with sveltekit.